1j01/jspaint/README.md

 but data copied from JS Paint can only be pasted into other instances of JS Paint.
 External images can be pasted in.

-There's also a [desktop app](#desktop-app) version you can install that has full clipboard support,
-which also lets you set the wallpaper.
+(There's also a partially-built [desktop app](#desktop-app) version you can install that has full clipboard support, and also lets you set the wallpaper.)

 ## Extended Editing